JoaoLopesF/RemoteDebug/README.md

 ## News

-- Preview: In the next version, the 2.0.0, RemoteDebug will have and simple software debugger, based in SerialDebug library
+- Preview: In the next version, the 2.0.0, RemoteDebug will have the simple software debugger, based in SerialDebug library

 - Released at 1.5.0 version, we have debug macros (see below), debugs with auto funcion name and core id (core id only for ESP32).